 Hare coursing is administered by the Irish Coursing Club (ICC) which is a body set up under the Greyhound Industry Act 1958.
 Legal provisions for coursing enable the regulatory authorities to control coursing and reduce the attraction of illegal, unregulated coursing activity.
 It is important to note that all greyhounds are muzzled during these coursing events.

-Reports for the current season are shown on this page.
-Reports for the 2019/2020 season are also available.
+Reports for the current season will be shown on this page later in the year.
+Reports for the 2020/2021 season are also available.